SUN 1 MAY – Heritage open day

 The Impact of Women

 The first panel took place on 5 May and looked at the impact of women on the theatre’s history – and what these stories can tell us about the experiences of women in the arts more widely.
 The panel will be chaired by Natalie McGrath, writer and Co-Director of Dreadnought South West, an organisation that connects individuals and communities through the telling and keeping of great and courageous stories about women’s activism that have lain undiscovered and often untold.Find out more & re-watch

 Diversity and Representation

 Louisa Adjoa Parker, a writer and leader of projects exploring ethnically diverse heritages is joined by Alix Harris, Artistic Director of Beyond Face and Indra Congress Director, and Sandhya Dave, a well-known cultural champion in Exeter and beyond; a diversity and inclusion specialist leading on anti-racist work.
 They looked at how communities with diverse heritages including African diaspora people, South, East and South East Asian diaspora people, and recent immigrants to Exeter and Devon are represented in the theatre’s archive.
 How has diversity and inclusion been approached historically and what does this legacy mean for anti-racism in the South West today?find out more and re-watch

 In partnership with Exeter Local History Society and Exeter Memories, we will explore local history and reminiscence about former Northcott productions and projects with our local community.

 Accessibility and the Theatre

-With Jenny Sealey, Artistic Director and CEO of Graeae Theatre, and Plymouth based Producer Dan Baker, we will discuss accessibility and the arts, particularly for people from lower socioeconomic backgrounds and disabled people; how this has been approached historically and what needs to change moving forward.Find out more Book now
+With Jenny Sealey, Artistic Director and CEO of Graeae Theatre, and Plymouth based Producer Dan Baker, we will discuss accessibility and the arts, particularly for people from lower socioeconomic backgrounds and disabled people; how this has been approached historically and what needs to change moving forward.Find out more and re-watch

 The Role of Regional Theatre